InnerPeace-Wu/reading_comprehension-cs224n/README.md

 ## TO DO:

 - [x] Plot histgrams of context, question, answer lengthes.
-- [ ] preprocess the inputs with mask.
+- [x] preprocess the inputs with mask.
+- [ ] make decision how to represent the answer.

 # Programming Assignment 4